Compliance cost: Compliance or non-compliance?

 Compliance is not cheap.
-And as regulations keep coming, alongside companies try and focus more on transparency and firm’s ethics, money and time spend on compliance grow.
+And as regulations keep coming, alongside companies try and focus more on transparency and firm's ethics, money and time spend on compliance grow.
 There is not only one option how to handle with those problems.
 You may decide not to follow the standards of legislative.

 At macroeconomic level, boards and directors make decisions on governance issues and their strategic approach.
 Once strategy is implemented, associated costs are developed – the direct cost of the team, whether it is partly outsourced or managed in-house.
 Compliance teams turn to technology solutions.
 This technology also costs despite the fact investments might pay for itself in terms of future benefit achieved.

 Certainly, following of ordinances has expenditures.
 Failing to grant with the standards mostly ensue with penalties.
 For example, a breach of General Data Protection Regulation (=GDPR) may conduct to fines of up to 20 million of euros.
-Increasingly, corporations come to the ending that compliance is everyone’s responsibility.
-They cannot afford to underestimate the effect any defect or imperfection in governance might have on commercial performance.

-If we compare compliance and non-compliance costs, breaches of the rules mostly lead to negative reactions from population, fines or in rare cases to prohibiting to do a business activity.
+Increasingly, corporations come to the ending that compliance is everyone's responsibility.
+They cannot afford to underestimate the effect any defect or imperfection in governance might have on commercial performance.If we compare compliance and non-compliance costs, breaches of the rules mostly lead to negative reactions from population, fines or in rare cases to prohibiting to do a business activity.
 On the contrary, perfect governance put in advance companies compared to their competitors.
 In spite of the fact costs to meet the requirements are likely to be noticeable, indirect costs of not complying can be far higher.

 Bylaws

-Bylaws with a high cost of compliance can suffer from not being taken seriously & often being broken.
+Bylaws with a high cost of compliance can suffer from not being taken seriously and often being broken.
 For example, jurisdictions which ban smoking in all public areas theoretically have higher rates of people smoking in public areas as it would be inconvenient for them to go all the way home.
 Lawmakers therefore need to consider cost of compliance.